Sunshine - 3 Months-3 Years

 The Learning Environment:

 The space in Sunshine Room is equipped for children aged 3months to 3 years.
-It is divided by a sliding door which allows separation for some of our very young children when necessary.
-The class is managed by a Senior Nursery Education Worker who leads a team of experienced staff qualified to level 3 and above.
-The ratio within this room is 1:3 with the addition of a support worker.
+It is divided by a sliding door which allows separation of our baby and toddler room.
+Each class is managed by a Lead Practitioner who leads a team of experienced staff.
+The ratio within the baby room is 1:3 with the addition of a support worker and the ratio within toddler room is 1:4.

 The staff expertly allow the children to lead their own play and discoveries, provide support and challenge where appropriate.
 We believe that sometimes standing back and allowing children to find out things for themselves and allow them time, is just as important as stepping in to direct or question.
 The environment will reflect the current interests of the children who use the space.
 This information is provided by parents and key workers who advocate possible lines of direction for supporting children to reach developmental milestones.